Stephen Elop: Bonus controversy

 Controversy arose around Elop receiving a €18.8 million bonus after Nokia sold its mobile phone business to Microsoft and he stepped down as the CEO.
 The controversy was further fueled after it was revealed that his contract had been revised on the same day as the deal was announced.
 Moreover, the chairman of Nokia's Board of Directors gave initially incorrect information about the contract to the public, and had to correct his statements later.
 Shortly before his departure from Nokia, Elop had filed for divorce, which he also cited as a reason to reject a renegotiation of the controversial bonus.
 He claimed he couldn't afford a reduction of the payoff because his wife would demand half of it.
 Elop also enjoyed a preferential tax status in Finland, a 35% fixed-rate income tax irrespective of the size of income, while typical tax payers in Finland pay a progressive income tax.
 Approximately 70% of the bonus costs were absorbed by Microsoft during the acquisition, the majority of which came in the form of accelerated stock awards.

 Criticism spread to politics, with Prime Minister of Finland Jyrki Katainen telling Finnish television that the payoff was "quite outrageous", and that it cannot be justified given the country's difficult economic times.
 Jutta Urpilainen, the minister of finance, wrote on her blog "In addition to the general toxic atmosphere, it [the payoff] may be a threat to social harmony".
 Some Nokia employees and investors also shared concerns.

+Falsely reported quote

+A quote has been attributed to Elop by some online sources claiming that he said, at the end of his speech to the Nokia board following the Microsoft acquisition: "we didn't do anything wrong, but somehow we lost".
+The claim also mentions that the quote was followed by emotional "tears" from Elop and other Nokia executives who were present.
+However, Microsoft Azure architect Clemens Vasters published an article on LinkedIn claiming that this is fake and "nonsense", citing the full press conference video that is publicly available on YouTube that does not feature the quote or emotions.